-Financial assets and financial liabilities are recognized in the statement of financial position when the Company becomes a party to the contractual provisions of the instrument.
+Financial assets and financial liabilities are recognized in the statements of financial position when the Company becomes a party to the contractual provisions of the instrument.
 On initial recognition, all financial assets and financial liabilities are measured at fair value, net of directly attributable transaction costs, except for financial assets and liabilities classified as fair value through profit or loss ("FVTPL"), where transaction costs are expensed in the period in which they are incurred.
 The classification of financial assets and liabilities is generally based on the business model in which the financial asset and liability is managed, and its contractual cash flow characteristics.

-Financial assets are subsequently classified and measured at: (i) amortized cost; (ii) FVTOCI; or (iii) FVTPL.
+Financial assets are subsequently classified and measured at: (i) amortized cost; (ii) fair value through other comprehensive income ("FVTOCI"); or (iii) FVTPL.